SonyaMoisset/Pluralsight_Training/frontend.md

 COMPLETED | 20/12/2015

 - Course Introduction
-- Learning and SOlving Problems
+- Learning and Solving Problems
 - HTML and CSS for Front End Developers
 - JavaScript
 - HTTP and Interacting with the Server